MaxNau/ArtifactsMMO.NET/README.md

 .AddArtifactsMMOClient("<your token>")
 .BuildServiceProvider();

-// resolved as singleton instance var client = serviceProvider.GetRequiredService<IArtifactsMMOClient>();
+// Resolved as singleton instance var client = serviceProvider.GetRequiredService<IArtifactsMMOClient>();
 // For non-DI
 // IArtifactsMMOClient client = new ArtifactsMMOClient(new HttpClient(), "<your token>");